 Maximum Annual Loan Limits

 Junior status and Above Undergraduate Student $5500 per year

 The cumulative undergraduate limit is $23,000.

 The interest rate on Direct Loans is fixed.
 The federal government does not charge you interest while you're enrolled in school at least half time, during the six-month grace period, or during deferments.
 You begin repaying your loan six months after you graduate, leave school, or drop below half-time enrollment status.
 The actual length of the repayment period and monthly payment depends on the amount of the loan you owe, the interest rate, and the loan repayment option selected.

-Although there is no interest on the Direct Loan while you are in school or during the six month grace period, there is a loan fee charged which is 1 percent of the amount you borrow.
+Although there is no interest on the Direct Loan while you are in school or during the six month grace period, there is a loan fee charged which is 1.051 percent as of March 1, 2013 of the amount you borrow.
 The loan fee is subtracted from the loan money before it is applied to your account.